samuelradford/MauiTabsMacCatalyst-Issue/README.md

 <img width="789" alt="Screenshot 2023-01-06 at 18 26 38" src="https://user-images.githubusercontent.com/19474685/211075502-48f92b57-e3df-4352-833d-a0c7cee8c5b3.png">
 </kbd>

-On the multiple tab however, the horizontal line has disappeared and the next is now underneath the `<TabBar>`
+On the multiple tab however, the horizontal line has disappeared and the text is now underneath the `<TabBar>`
 <kbd>
 <img width="790" alt="Screenshot 2023-01-06 at 18 28 31" src="https://user-images.githubusercontent.com/19474685/211075467-f004cafb-37a1-4160-99b8-7de11078a832.png">
 </kbd>